Series 5 — Episode 8

 A butler - Williams (John Moore) - tidies up a room, puts a saucer of milk out for the cat and shuts the door to shut out the dog’s barking when he’s suddenly set upon and mauled to death.

-Mrs Peel is redecorating her flat; she strips off some wallpaper
+Emma Peel (Diana Rigg) is redecorating her flat; she strips off some wallpaper

 to discover the legend “Mrs Peel -” underneath, and turns to see

-Steed reveal "- We're Needed." on another wall.
+John Steed (Patrick Macnee) reveal “- We’re Needed.” on another wall.
 They examine the

 murder scene and Williams’ employer, Sir David Harper (Jack Gwillim),